EnduranceCode/windows-setup-guide/4-development-software-and-tools.md

 >
 > With the above examples, the settings.xml backup file name would be *settings-sa3-2020-03-21.xml*

-If there's no need to have a user's `settings.xml` file, the last one in use should be backuped as explain above and then deleted.
+If there's no need to have a user's `settings.xml` file, the last one in use should be backed up as explain above and then deleted.

 A `README.md` file must be stored on the folder `~/.m2` with a list a of all existing `settings.xml` file backups.
-This list must include the context of each bacuped file usage.
+This list must include the context of each backed up file usage.

 ### 4.5.
 Apache Tomcat